etsangsplk/pcpio/README.md

-# plasmagun
+# pcpio
-Provable computing protocol, framework and test/main network(s) for massively scalable dapps with provble state transitions.
-In contrast to consensus based blockchain protocols, provable computing is based on strong mathematical proofs.
+Provable computing protocol, framework and test/main network(s) for massively scalable dapps with provable state transitions.
+In contrast to consensus based blockchain protocols, provable computing is based on strong mathematical proofs, e.g. no 51% attacks or other consensus related issues possible.

 ### Provable computing protocol (PCP)
 The core idea is simple, two kinds of actors (code runers), prover and verifier.
 To make a state transition in large decentralized network an actor (prover) runs provable transaction code.
 To finalise the transaction other actor (verifier) verifies that results of transaction code run is correct.